*Information updated for 2019*

 When I talk about “Normal” Travel Insurance, I’m talking about your basic everyday travel insurance packages that are sold by every man and his dog.
 I’m here to tell you that they are not as simple and everyday as they state in their advertisements.
 Sure, if you are heading off on a sojourn to, let’s say Japan, and you are going to eat sushi and stay in posh traditional Japanese house and sit in some onsens, you’re sorted.
 But most of us climbers actually want to climb and about 100% or more of the time you will not be covered under these normal types of insurance.

 A selection of these normal types of insurance will cover you for trekking, though it will stipulate that this must be without the use of ropes and only up to a certain elevation.
 With some, rock climbing will be included but only if you climb with a guide, up to a certain elevation, and only in certain countries.
-Basically, if you want to do anything with your personal climbing friends, you will need to prove several things:

-The alternative for those of us on longer sojourns, without prior knowledge of the exact days we are climbing on, is to take out several separate policies – you’ll need cover for search and rescue (which you will need even if you have ‘normal’ travel insurance), cover for medical insurance, and also cover for personal items including your beloved trad rack.
+If you are going for longer than a month or two, the above options will be expensive.
+Therefore, the alternative for those of us on longer sojourns, without prior knowledge of the exact days we are climbing on, is to take out several separate policies – you’ll need cover for search and rescue (which you will need even if you have ‘normal’ travel insurance), cover for medical insurance, and also cover for personal items including your beloved trad rack.

 Search and Rescue Insurance